What is a PLA?

 City University of Seattle

-The Washington State Criminal Justice Training Commission (WSCJTC) in conjunction with City University has formed an alliance to give credit to those that have finished the Basic Law Enforcement Academy (BLEA.
+The Washington State Criminal Justice Training Commission (WSCJTC) in conjunction with City University of Seattle has formed an alliance to give credit to those that have finished the Basic Law Enforcement Academy (BLEA).

 Completing BLEA would provide 15 lower division quarter credits towards a CityU degree.
 There is also a potential to waive an additional 5 upper division quarter credits.
 Other benefits include: